-In children undergoing non-invasive neurodiagnostic procedures, is oral chloral hydrate more effective at producing adequate sedation and safer than other ways of achieving sedation?
+In children undergoing non-invasive neurodiagnostic procedures, is chloral hydrate more effective at producing adequate sedation (slowing of brain activity) and safer than other ways of achieving sedation?

 Neurodiagnostic procedures are non-invasive neurological investigations important for children with suspected neurological disorders.
 These investigations include brain imaging and brain electrical activity testing.
 For these tests to be successfully performed, the child needs to remain still for at least 30 to 45 minutes during the investigation period.
 Sedative agents are required for children, who are usually unable to remain still for this period of time.

-We summarised the evidence of effectiveness and harms of oral chloral hydrate sedation when compared with other sedative medications.
-We included 13 studies with a total of 2390 children (age up to 18 years old).
-The studies were all conducted in hospitals that performed neurodiagnostic procedures.
-Our review suggests that oral chloral hydrate is just as effective a sedative agent with similar sedation failure rate when compared with oral dexmedetomidine, oral hydroxyzine hydrochloride, and oral midazolam; and probably a more effective sedative agent with lower sedation failure rate when compared with oral promethazine.
-While most of the included studies showed that chloral hydrate was safe with no increased side effects when compared to other sedative agents, one study reported an increased risk of adverse effects when compared with oral dexmedetomidine.
+We summarised the evidence of effectiveness and harms of oral chloral hydrate sedation when compared with other sedative agents.
+Our review suggests that oral chloral hydrate is just as effective a sedative agent with similar sedation failure rate when compared with oral dexmedetomidine, oral hydroxyzine hydrochloride, oral midazolam, and oral clonidine; and probably a more effective sedative agent with a lower sedation failure rate when compared with oral promethazine.
+Whilst most of the included studies showed that chloral hydrate was safe with no increase in side effects when compared to other sedative agents, one study reported an increased risk of side effects with oral chloral hydrate when compared with intranasal dexmedetomidine.

 Quality of the evidence

-Apart from intravenous pentobarbital and music therapy, oral chloral hydrate is either just as effective or more effective a sedative agent when compared to other sedative agents for children undergoing non-invasive neurodiagnostic procedures.
-In view of the poor quality of the evidence, we could draw no clear conclusions on the effectiveness or safety of any paediatric sedative agent.
-The side effects profile of oral chloral hydrate when compared to other sedatives requires further study.
+Apart from intravenous pentobarbital, rectal sodium thiopental, and music therapy, oral chloral hydrate is either just as effective or more effective as a sedating agent when compared to other sedating agents for children undergoing non-invasive neurodiagnostic procedures.
+Given the poor quality of the evidence, we could draw no clear conclusions on the effectiveness or safety of any of the paediatric sedative agents studied in the review.
+Further study is needed to look at the side effects of oral chloral hydrate when compared to other sedatives.

-Further research should determine the effects of oral chloral hydrate on major clinical outcomes such as successful completion of procedures, requirements for additional sedative agent, and degree of sedation measured using validated scales, which were rarely assessed in the studies included in this review.
-The safety profile of chloral hydrate should be studied further, especially the risk of major adverse effects such as bradycardia, hypotension, and oxygen desaturation.
+Further research should determine the effects of oral chloral hydrate on major clinical outcomes such as successful completion of procedures, requirements for an additional sedative agent, and degree of sedation measured using validated scales, which were rarely assessed in the studies included in this review.
+The safety profile of chloral hydrate should be studied further, especially for major adverse effects such as oxygen desaturation.